cx-language/cx/docs/book/operators.md

 ## Unwrap Operator

-The unwrap operator, written as a postfix `!`, converts a pointer to a reference.
-The pointer must be non-null, otherwise the program crashes (if built in checked mode), or invokes undefined behavior (in unchecked mode).
+The unwrap operator, written as a postfix `!`, takes an operand of an optional type, and returns the value wrapped by the operand.
+The operand must be non-null, otherwise the operation triggers a runtime error (by default), or invokes undefined behavior (in unchecked mode).